GoogleCloudPlatform/spinnaker-for-gcp/ci/JENKINS.md

 1. Run [setup_properties.sh](../scripts/install/setup_properties.sh).

 1. Make the resulting properties file available to the installation script as it executes the Jenkins job.
 In this example, the properties file has been uploaded to the Jenkins server using the [Credentials plug-in](https://wiki.jenkins.io/display/JENKINS/Credentials+Plugin).
 It is made accessible to the job by binding the file to the PROPERTIES variable.
-Alternatively, you can use a secrets-management solution (like [Hashicorp Vault](https://www.vaultproject.io/) and configure Jenkins to read it from there.
+Alternatively, you can use a secrets-management solution (like [Hashicorp Vault](https://www.vaultproject.io/)) and configure Jenkins to read it from there.

 ### Configure the Jenkins job

 Once the dependencies are fulfilled, follow these steps to configure a job to install Spinnaker for GCP.

 1. Create a `New Item` from the Jenkins menu and select a `Freestyle project`.
-2. From the configuration screen, enable `Color ANSI Console Output` and set the `ANSI color map` to `xterm`.
+1. From the configuration screen, enable `Color ANSI Console Output` and set the `ANSI color map` to `xterm`.
+1. Under `Build Environment`, enable `Delete workspace before build starts`.
-3. Add an `Execute Shell` build step.
+1. Add an `Execute Shell` build step.
-4. Configure the build step to retrieve and execute the `setup.sh` script.
+1. Configure the build step to retrieve and execute the `setup.sh` script.

 ```shell
 #!/usr/bin/env bash